 Dr. George John “Ainley” Thompson was born near Harbour Grace, Newfoundland on the 09th of May, 1861.
 He was the 4th of 6 children born to William Henry Thompson and the former Mary Elizabeth Davis.
-His siblings were Amelia Jane, Eugene, William, Victoria (who died in 1877 at the age of 14) and Frederick.
+His siblings were; Amelia Jane Thompson, Eugene Bennett Thompson, William Thompson, Victoria Thompson (who died in 1877 at the age of 14) and Frederick Thompson.
 Dr. Thompson was an outstanding student and showed great potential while attending the Old Model School in Truro, Nova Scotia.

 After their marriage Dr. and Mrs. Thompson lived in London Twp., Ontario.
 Their first child, William Stevely Thompson was born in London Twp on the 25th of June, 1890.
 Their second son, Ainley “Stewart” Thompson was born on the 29th of May, 1892 in Aylmer, Ontario.
 A third son, John Gordon Thompson was also born in Aylmer on the 2nd of January, 1894.
 Dr. Thompson served as the Chaplin at Victoria Hospital in London.

 In 1907, Dr. Thompson graduated M.D. from The University of Toronto Faculty of Medicine.
 He opened a medical practice in Chatham.

 In 1911, Dr. and Mrs. Thompson and their sons, resided at 339 Princess Street in London, Ontario.
 In 1914 the Thompson family lived at 156 Elmwood Ave., in London.
 Mrs. Thompson died on the 2nd of August, 1926, at St. Joseph’s Hospital in London.
 She was buried at Woodland Cemetery in London.